-Welbeck Primary School governors and staff fully recognise the contribution the school makes to safeguarding children.
+At Welbeck Primary School, the governors and staff fully recognise the contribution the school makes to safeguarding children.
 We recognise that the safety and protection of all pupils is of paramount importance and that all staff, including volunteers, have a full and active part to play in providing early help protecting pupils from harm.
 We believe that the school should provide a caring, positive, safe and stimulating environment which promotes all pupils' social, physical, emotional and moral development.
-In delivering this ambition we will adhere to the principles set out in Nottingham's Family Support Strategy and Nottingham City Safeguarding Partners Policy, Procedures and Practice Guidance.
+In delivering this ambition we will adhere to the principles set out in Nottingham's Safeguarding Children Partnership Threshold of Need and Nottingham City Safeguarding Partners Policy, Procedures and Practice Guidance.

-Effective safeguarding of children can only be achieved by putting children at the centre of the system, and by every individual and agency playing their full part, working together to meet the needs of our most vulnerable children, in line with Working Together 2018 and Keeping Children Safe in Education 2022.
+Effective safeguarding of children can only be achieved by putting children at the centre of the system, and by every individual and agency playing their full part, working together to meet the needs of our most vulnerable children, in line with Working Together 2023 and Keeping Children Safe in Education 2023.